Chapter 4: The Ball

 "No, I fell asleep."
 She opened the door fully, allowing Carl to notice her half undressed.
 She had been in the middle of undressing when she fell asleep.
 She currently only had her underwear on.

 Carl pushed passed her and sat on the bed, completely ignoring Phina.
 Phina closed the door behind her and sat beside him.

 "You're gonna be late."
-Carl chuckled and grabbed the ball gown beside him.
+Carl laughed quietly and grabbed the ball gown beside him.
 He laid it out to look at.